ppone/docs/accounting/intacct.md

 - Any changes to invoices imported from Intacct that are later modified on Invoiced will not be synced to Intacct.
 However, any payments received for imported invoices will be synced.

-- Line items on invoices imported from Intacct will always have a quantity of `1`.
+- Line items on A/R invoices imported from Intacct will always have a quantity of `1`.
+Line items imported from the Order Entry module will have the correct quantity.

+- Editing invoices imported from the Intacct Order Entry module, after they have been imported, can cause sync errors and might need to be reconciled by hand.

+- When importing bill to contacts instead of customers, the customer on Invoiced will use the information from the bill to contact instead of the Intacct customer.
+This means the name and details will match the bill to contact, and will result in multiple Invoiced customers for a single Intacct customer.
+The customer number on Invoiced will be auto-generated and will not match the one on Intacct because there are multiple Invoiced customers that could have the same account number.

 ## Troubleshooting